mdref/mdref/http/Cookie.md

-# class http\Cookie extends http\Object
+# class http\Cookie

-A class representing a lisdt of cookies with specific attributes.
+A class representing a list of cookies with specific attributes.

 ## Constants: